bluejamesbond/KiWi.iOS/README.md

-Bolt.iOS
+KiWi.iOS
 ========

-The iOS app for Bolt Smart Lock System
+The iOS app for KiWi Smart Lock System